 A reflection on Film and Television at Bond

-Put your dreams into motion, right now!
-Study a Bachelor of Film and Television designed for the next generation of filmmakers at a university ranked #1 for student experience for 11 consecutive years.
-At Bond, our students have full access to state-of-the-art equipment of the highest industry standards and can complete their studies faster with our accelerated degrees.
-Our academic teaching staff are accomplished industry professionals with a wealth of experience.
-Our graduates are working with some of the biggest names in Hollywood across the globe.
-This is your chance to launch your career in film and television!
+Put your dreams into motion!
+Study a Bachelor of Film and Television on the Gold Coast, Australia, a Hollywood blockbuster hotspot!
+Our students have full access to state-of-the-art equipment of the highest industry standards and can complete their studies faster with our accelerated degrees.
+Our academic teaching staff are accomplished industry professionals with a wealth of experience, and Bond graduates are working with some of the biggest names in Hollywood across the globe.
+So what are you waiting for?
+Launch your career in film and television.

 Graduate with working knowledge

 The Bachelor of Film and Television prepares students for a career in the film or television industry.
 Taught by accomplished industry professionals, students are mentored through their degree and encouraged to explore their inner creativity.

 The degree is founded upon practical experience and provides students the opportunity to work on numerous film projects, as well as television broadcast opportunities.
 Students have access to state-of-the-art equipment and dedicated learning spaces, ensuring they graduate with working knowledge of industry standard equipment.
 By working on numerous film projects, students graduate with a portfolio of work samples that makes their CV stand out!

 - Enjoy dedicated learning spaces and access to state-of-the art equipment of the highest industry standards